Want to set up an indoor box turtle enclosure? Chances are you’re going to make a mistake. Don’t worry though! I’ll teach you how to avoid it.

 So, what kind of habitat do box turtles live in?
 Let’s look at the environments of four popular box turtle species: the Eastern, Gulf Coast, Western Ornate and 3-toed box turtle.

 These turtles live in forested areas of the Eastern United States.
-They often can be found in, under or around logs, leaf litter, bushes and other types of vegetation.
+An eastern box turtle’s habitat usually consists of logs, leaf litter, bushes and other types of vegetation.
 They like to soak in shallow ponds, rivers and streams from time to time.

 Gulf Coast Box Turtle (Terrapene carolina major)